A fast algorithm for radiative transport in isotropic media: A fast multipole based algorithm

-\end{enumerate} \end{enumerate} The solution of the scattering-free transport equations in the first and last steps can be done efficiently with a fast sweeping method such as that in~\cite{GaZh-TTSP09} or even analytically in special cases.
-Therefore, our focus here will be on the solution of the integral equation in the second step.
+The solution of the scattering-free transport equations in the first and last steps can be done efficiently with a fast sweeping method such as that in~\cite{GaZh-TTSP09} or even analytically in special cases.
+The solution of the integral equation in the second step is more or less straightforward since the integral kernel is only weakly singular.
+Nevertheless, in the rest of the paper, we still present some numerical evidences to demonstrate the performance of our algorithm.

 Let us remark that one feature of the above method for solving the ERT~\eqref{EQ:ERT} is that it \emph{does not} require an explicit discretization over the angular variable.
 It is clear that the main computational cost of the algorithm is on the solution of the integral equation~\eqref{EQ:ERT Intgrl FMM} which involves only the spatial variable.
 Therefore, besides the solution of the scattering-free transport equation, the computational complexity of the algorithm \emph{does not} scale with the size of the angular discretization.
 In many applications, the main quantities of interests is the local density $U(\bx)$, not $\Phi(\bx,\bv)$.
-In these cases, the ${\bf S.3}$ step of Algorithm I is not necessary.
-The computational complexity of the algorithm therefore is completely independent of the angular discretization.
+In these cases, the ${\bf S.3}$ step of Algorithm~\ref{ALG:FMM} is not necessary, and the computational complexity of the algorithm therefore is completely independent of the angular discretization beside the one transport sweep in the construction of $\phi$ for ~\eqref{EQ:ERT Intgrl FMM}.
 For the same reason, the storage requirement of the algorithm also depends only on the spatial discretization.